ReDI-School/intro-java/lesson5/math.md

 ```

 You can solve this iterative (with a for loop) or recursive (without loops).
-A nice tutorial about recursion: https://www.geeksforgeeks.org/recursion
+A nice tutorial about recursion is available [here](https://www.geeksforgeeks.org/recursion).